arighosh05/doc-parser/README.md

 - pre-filter: by using this tool as an entry-point, you can extract core clauses client‑side, and drastically cut down the tokens sent to an LLM, consequently reducing spend.

-**by embedding this lightweight parser as the first step into a larger workflow automation software, you gain speed, cost‑efficiency, and scalability, creating a best‑of‑both‑worlds pipeline: instant, rule‑based parsing up front, and ai‑driven analysis where it matters most.**
+**by embedding this lightweight parser as the first step into a larger workflow automation software, you gain speed and cost‑efficiency, creating a best‑of‑both‑worlds pipeline: instant, rule‑based parsing up front, and ai‑driven analysis where it matters most.**

 note that the limitation here is that it won’t scale for bulk document processing. if you need to process hundreds of docs in parallel or work with large-scale datasets, this solution wouldn’t fit that use case. it’s meant for individual cases or smaller-scale operations—like checking a couple of contracts or policies quickly.